CodeToExpress/dailycodebase/day7/README.md

   Method - There are 2 test cases
       1) Difference of length between 2 characters is more than one, then answer is False
       2) Traverse both the strings simultaneously
-          2.1) if character at 1st position in both strings doesn't match then increment and count and if it is greater than one return False 2.2) increment the pointer of max length string
+          2.1) if characters at 1st position in both strings doesn't match then increment count and if it is greater than one return False 2.1.1) increment the pointer of max length string else if equal increment both pointers 2.2) If characters match then increment both pointers
+      3) Lastly increment count if any extra remaining character is present in any string
+      4) Return True if count is either 0 or 1 else return False

 """